 For more on Lee and Joe Jamail Bay Park check out the video below!

 - We fished it well after dark and timed our fishing to start the hour before an incoming tide.
-This allowed us to get setup with our chairs and rig up our fishing rods and have our lines in the water as the tide started rising.
+This allowed us to get set up with our chairs, rig up our fishing rods, and have our lines in the water as the tide started rising.

 - We opted to use live shrimp under popping corks, and then concentrated our efforts where the fish were moving in and out of the lighted areas.

-- We tended to catch a lot of needle fish but did have the occasional Speckle Trout strike.
-Sand Trout and some Red Fish were also caught but by others using a similar set up as we were using.
+- We tended to catch a lot of needlefish but did have the occasional Speckle Trout strike.
+Sand Trout and some Red Fish were also caught but others used a similar setup as we were using.

 - Popping corks were the mainstay of our fishing technique.
 Moreover, we used fast action rods with a stiffness that allowed for the sharp, sweeping motion to "pop" the corks and simulate feeding fish!